HaxeFlixel/flixel-docs/README.md

 ### API documentation

-Api documentation is provided in the `./api` folder, they are currently generated with [dox](https://github.com/HaxeFlixel/dox).
-You can view the API docs offline by running `nekotools server` in that directory and navigating to [localhost:2000](http://localhost:2000/).
+API documentation is provided in the `./api` folder, they are currently generated with [dox](https://github.com/HaxeFlixel/dox).
+You can view the API docs offline by cloning this directory, checking out the `gh-pages` branch, running `nekotools server` in `./api` and navigating to [localhost:2000](http://localhost:2000/).

 To generate the API docs yourself, you need to have dox installed (for instructions refer to [the readme](https://github.com/HaxeFlixel/dox/blob/master/README.md)).

 Then, either:

-- Navigate to `api/dox-gen`
+- Navigate to `api`
 - Run `haxe build.hxml`, then `haxe localhost.hxml`

 or